david47k/dawft/README.md

-# Da Watch Face Tool
+# Da Watch Face Tool (dawft)+
-Watch Face Tool for MO YOUNG / DA FIT binary watch face files.
+Tool for MO YOUNG / DA FIT binary watch face files.
 Allows you to dump (unpack) or create the files.

 ## Building
 Run `make release` to compile the program using clang, or `make release-gcc` to compile the program using gcc.
 A windows executable has been pre-built for download (`dawft.x64.exe`).